Sunday, March 11, 2018

 Thighs open to the sky,

-Between thy mountainous loins,
+Between your mountainous loins.

-How the motherland’s vagina exposed
+How the motherland’s womb lay exposed

 To swords and lances,